 Keep your new customers

-Potential clients interested in either home healthcare or residential cleaning can get in touch with a customer service representative at any time—day or night.
-She employs several specialists that work from home, answering phone calls, and emails around the clock.
+For Angela, potential clients interested in either home healthcare or residential cleaning can get in touch with a customer service representative at any time—day or night.
+She employs several specialists that work from home, answering phone calls and emails around the clock.

-As she began to advertise her new business, new potential clients have told Angela that her fast response-time to inquires sets her apart.
+As she began advertising her new business, new potential clients told Angela that her fast response time to inquiries set her apart.

 “Everybody works differently; everybody’s lives are different,” Angela said.
 “I’ve even had a lady say, ‘Your prices are really up there, but I can’t believe you’re up and ready to talk to me on the phone at 6:00 AM.
 That’s hard to find.’”